chef-boneyard/delivery_self_guided_trial/simple_UI_workflow.md

 ## Workflow

 1. The `delivery review` command produced a URL to the pipeline.
-Open that URL in a browser (Or just pull up your delivery server tab, and navigate to your organization and project).
+Open that URL in a browser (Or just pull up your delivery server tab, and navigate into your organization and project).
 You should land on the Status page of your change, running the **Verify** stage.
-Make sure that the **Unit, Lint and Syntax** phases passed successfully.
-If any phase failed, click the failed phase to expand the log, troubleshoot and submit a fixing commit (Steps 4-8 of [Local Development Cookbook workflow](simple_delivery_workflow.md) ).
+Make sure that the **Unit, Lint and Syntax** phases pass successfully.
+If any phase fails, click the phase to expand the log, troubleshoot and submit a fixing commit (Steps 4-8 of [Local Development Cookbook workflow](simple_delivery_workflow.md) ).

   * **NOTE:** You can view the logs on the build servers at any time via the "view logs" link on your project's page.